bulletmark/pifaceio/README.md

     pf = pifaceio.PiFace()

 Default is first PiFace board (0).
-Optionally takes argument 0 to 7 for up to 8 PiFace board addresses.
+Optionally takes an argument 0 to 7 for up to 8 PiFace board addresses.
 Create multiple PiFace() instances if you want to use multiple boards in parallel.

+There are also other (rarely needed) options to disable the input pull up resistors, and to invert the input and output bit polarities.
+See pifaceio.py for details.

 At each poll time, e.g. every part second, read all the inputs (i.e. the single input byte) with: